Money support for disabled children and young people

 Advice and support

-For all benefits you may be entitled to visit the government website or read an easy read guide to benefits.
+For all benefits you may be entitled to visit GOV.UK or read an easy read guide to benefits.

 If you are looking for money advice or support, there are many different charities and services that can help you: